-The health benefits of a good massage are almost uncountable.
-Some of the most common include relief from some kind of pain, whether it comes from a headache, tissue strain or muscle pain and tightness.
-A cannabis massage produces the same effects but at an even deeper level.
+The health benefits of a good massage are many, including relief from some kind of pain, whether it comes from a headache, tissue strain or muscle pain and tightness. ‘

-Marijuana has been proven to relax muscles, even in cases with severe spasming.
+Marijuana has been shown to relax muscles.
 In the context of a massage, this is incredibly helpful.
 It’s often difficult to let yourself fully relax on a massage therapist’s table, especially if it is your first appointment.
-Cannabis takes care of this for you — it helps your muscles loosen without conscious effort.
+Cannabis helps your muscles loosen without conscious effort.
 Looser muscles also mean that your massage is more effective.
 A therapist can dig deeper into tissue, reaching buried knots and tensions faster and easier.

-Patients suffering from intense, chronic pain can especially benefit from a cannabis massage.
+Patients suffering from, chronic pain may benefit from a cannabis massage.
 Topical marijuana products work to give localized relief centering around the area in pain.
 If you have arthritis or a sports injury, you can ask a massage therapist to focus the treatment on the affected areas.
-This will maximize the potency of the topical while providing immediate relief where you need it most.
+This will maximize the potency of the topical while providing relief where you need it most.

-Along with relieving pain, CBD has been proven to reduce inflammation.
-For inflammatory conditions such as arthritis, this element of a cannabis massage is especially beneficial.
-CBD-infused topicals can be applied directly to the affected muscles or joints to give quick and lasting relief.
+Along with relieving pain, CBD may reduce inflammation.
+For inflammatory conditions such as arthritis, this element of a cannabis massage may be especially beneficial.
+CBD-infused topicals can be applied directly to the affected muscles or joints with the goal of providing quick and lasting relief.

 Stress hits us all, and we all deal with it differently.
 For many people, stress manifests as anxiety and physical tension.
 CBD oils are excellent at targeting and soothing both neurological and physical stress.
-Massages are naturally stress-reducing — when paired with the calming effects of cannabis, they work to eliminate even the deepest stress.
-A recent study showed that cannabis can even help those struggling with post-traumatic stress disorder find relief and peace.
+Massages are naturally stress-reducing — when paired with the calming effects of cannabis, they may help to eliminate even the deepest stress.

 Anxiety causes disruptions in the endocannabinoid system.
 Cannabis helps the condition by attaching to chemical receptors that regulate fear and anxiety-related behaviors.
 While smoking and edibles provide more direct relief, topicals applied during massage will also reduce symptoms and feelings of anxiety.